-Three of next four games critical to Steelers playoff hopes
+Three of the Steelers next four games are critical.

 The Steelers, 5-2, will face the previous undefeated Denver Broncos, 6-1.
 Then comes the biggest game of the season, at home against the 5-2 Cincinnati Bengals.
 After what should be an easy game against the Kansas City Chiefs, 1-6, come the ramped up Baltimore Ravens, 4-3, who almost have to win all of their remaining games to stay in contention if the Steelers and Bengals continue to win.
 Which makes the head to head matchups critical.